 - Is the caption interesting?
 Does it help you to understand the picture better?

-- Use the questions above adapted for the feature you are focusing on.
+- Use the questions above but adapted for the feature you are focusing on.

 - Without showing students a given page, read the text to them out loud.
-Then tell them that the page includes a map (or diagram or chart).
+Then, tell them that the page includes a map (or a diagram or a chart).
 Ask them what they think the map shows.
 Get many different ideas, or if one ideas seems to be prominent, explore that idea to find out what features the students think would be featured on the map.
-Then compare the students’ predictions with what is actually on the page.
+Then, compare the students’ predictions with what is actually on the page.

 - What is the main idea of this sidebar?
 Can you summarize the sidebar?